 Turmeric, alone, has a bitter taste, so blending it with other flavors is crucial for the enjoyment of it.
 If you feel you need to sweeten this concoction, I find dates to be a natural sweetener and they pair beautifully with this golden elixir.
 You can either blend them into the drink or just nibble on them while you sip your golden milk.
 You could add raw honey, but I don’t advocate using honey in anything that is 160 degrees or above, since the heat starts to break down all the wonderful nutrients that are found in honey.
 If you choose to add a spoonful of honey, please wait until the mixture has cooled down a bit.
 Maple syrup (grade B is ideal) is also an option.
 As for me, I don’t add sweetener because I use a blend of coconut and almond milk which is naturally sweet, but have been known to nibble on a date or two while enjoying this delicious golden delight!
 Cheers to your well-being and health! ~ Angela xoxox

-- Cinnamon to taste (organic Ceylon cinnamon is best)
+- 1/4 teaspoon cinnamon (organic Ceylon cinnamon is best)

 - pinch of saffron (optional)